wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 0.8 =
+- Added: now also logs when a user saves any of the built in settings page (general, writing, reading, discussion, media, privacy, and permalinks.
+What more things do you want to see in the history?
+Let me know in the [support forum](http://wordpress.org/support/plugin/simple-history).
+- Added: gravatar of user performing action is always shown
+- Fixed: history items that was posts/pages/custom post types now get linked again
+- Fixed: search is triggered on enter (no need to press search button) + search searches object type and object subtype (before it just searched object name)
+- Fixed: showing/loading of new history items was kinda broken.
+Hopefully fixed and working better than ever now.
+- Plus: even more WordPress-ish looking!
+- Also added donate-links.
+Tried to keep them discrete.
+Anyway: please [donate](http://eskapism.se/sida/donate/?utm_source=wordpress&utm_medium=changelog&utm_campaign=simplehistory) if you use this plugin regularly.

 = 0.7.2 =
 - Default settings should be to show on page, missed that one.
 Sorry!